moin-dbud/CodSoft-Intetnship/Task_2/README.md

 - OpenCV for video/image processing and visualization.

 ## Files
+- 'detect-faces.py'
-- 'face-detection.py'
+- 'detect-faces-video'

 ## How to Run
-Open New Terminal and type "python face-detection.py" and hit enter.
+Open New Terminal and type "python detect-faces.py" and hit enter.